 The minimum period of residence is two, four-month terms of full-time attendance at the University of Alberta.

-Normally, at least two academic years of research are required to complete the MSc. $\,$

-175.64.3 The Degree of MF

-This program is designed for practising foresters.
+Length of Program Normally, at least two academic years of research are required to complete the MSc.
+195.67.3 The Degree of MF Program Requirements This program is designed for practising foresters.
 The normal admission requirement is a BSc in Forestry.
 Applicants are expected to have completed two years of professional forestry-related experience.
-The program consists of $\star 30$ with a minimum weight of $\star 24$ at the graduate level (500 number or higher).
+The program consists of $\bigstar 30$ with a minimum weight of $\bigstar 24$ at the graduate level (500 number or higher).
 The student's program will be developed around the concept of integrated resource management and sustainable development.
-Course work must include REN R 601, 602, and at least $\star 3$ in each of the following four areas: forest resources management, forest biology, statistics/experimental design, forest policy/sociology/human resources.
+Course work must include REN R 601, 602, and at least $\bigstar 3$ in each of the following four areas: forest resources management, forest biology, statistics/experimental design, forest policy/sociology/human resources.
 Upon completion of the coursework, students will be required to take, and successfully complete, an oral examination on relevant issues.
 This examination will be designed to evaluate the student's knowledge and understanding of the broad area of integrated resource management.
 There is no residence requirement for the MF program.

-175.64.4 The Degree of MAg

-The normal admission requirement is a BSc in an agricultural-related discipline.
+195.67.4 The Degree of MAg Program Requirements The normal admission requirement is a BSc in an agricultural-related discipline.
 Applicants are normally expected to have completed three years of relevant professional experience.
-Requirements for the Master of Agriculture degree consist of \star 30 with a minimum of \star 24 at the graduate level (500 number or higher).
-Each program will include REN R 900 (a project equivalent to \star 6) plus a well-defined series of courses relevant to the topic of the project and within the realm of agriculture such as soil science, agronomy, hydrology, agro-meteorology.
+Requirements for the Master of Agriculture degree consist of $\star 30$ with a minimum of $\star 24$ at the graduate level (500 number or higher).
+Each program will include REN R 900 (a project equivalent to $\star 6$) plus a well-defined series of courses relevant to the topic of the project and within the realm of agriculture such as soil science, agronomy, hydrology, agrometeorology.
 There is no residence requirement for the MAg degree.